Description of the county in 1885

 - Ordnance Survey one-inch, 7th series (1960s) sheets 79, 80, 73 and 72.

-- The best collection of large scale local and estate maps and plans is held by the National Archives of Scotland, Edinburgh.
+- The best collection of large scale local and estate maps and plans is held by the National Records of Scotland, Edinburgh.
 The RCAHMS also has some plans.
 They are catalogued on the ScotlandsPlaces website.
 N.B.
 Only a few maps and plans are available as digital images.

 - On-line maps: